Best Practices

 CI/CD Tools

 Continuous Integration and Continuous Delivery (CI/CD) tools automate building, testing, and deploying code changes.
-This automation is crucial for reducing cycle time and minimizing manual intervention, as highlighted by LogRocket.
-Automating repetitive tasks frees up developers to focus on writing code and addressing more complex issues.
+This automation is crucial for reducing cycle time and minimizing manual intervention.
 Popular CI/CD tools include Jenkins, CircleCI, and Travis CI.

 PR Tracking and Reminder Tools